skomil/homepage_redesign/_posts/2014-08-11-CandidateAnnouncement.md

 <a name="factsheet"></a>

 # FACT SHEET ON MAYDAY PAC 2014 TARGETS

+> For the latest data, please visit the main factsheet at: [https://mayday.us/factsheet](/factsheet)

 ###Which Candidates Will Fight Back Against Big Money in Politics?